tduranf/VScode_Arduino_ESP32/2_Programs.md

 We have add to the previous program a python code in out PC to receive IMU data from ESP32 IMU sensor.
 Before running python code, you need to:

-- Install the libraries: pip install pygame pyserial matplotlib
+- Install the libraries: pip install pyserial keyboard
 - Type "Bluetooth" in your PC searching line to Pair your ESP32 with your computer: Through your operating system's Bluetooth settings.
 - Type "Dispositius" to find the Bluetooth port: Look in your operating system's Bluetooth settings or in the "Device Manager" (Windows) to find the port name assigned to your ESP32.
 - Run the Python code.